JudgeGroovyman/JudgeGroovyman.github.io/InteractiveFiction.md

 * Girth Loinhammer and the Quest for The Unsee Potion - "Beaureaumancer" HAHA!
 This is really cool I got an adventure sheet and several online dice and am playing along.
 "The worldbuilding in this place is a little heavy-handed" classic!
 I didnt get the elixir but it was a really cool game! it says 15 minutes but it took me 30 and it was great.
 * Turandot - "your prison cell did not incommode me in the least.  ...
 Four stars out of five.
 Would recommend."  haha!
 OMG I just finished it - I played it all the way through and have a feeling that you can't actually die in the game but what a wonderful tale.
 I played it over 2 days and enjoyed it thoroughly and feel lucky to have found it.
 Theres even some deep insights about human connection in there.
 * The Surprise - This is good.
 I love how it times the process and doesnt let you proceed.
 I loved it.
 Its a short exciting emotional experience by Candy Meldromon.
 I liked how it kept you in suspense.
-* The Island - This is really good.
+* Valand - The Island by Ann Hoffman - This is really good.
 I dont know how I could have convinced anyone else to come with me but I wish I could have
+* Dull Grey - The graphics are pulilng me in.
+I love this setting and the choices I have to make for the kid.
+I love the robots how they are sometimes helpless.
+I love the characters how they make their lives seem so bleak.
+I love the multiple endings and I played it 3 times and am proud that I got the ending only 1% of others got.

+Voted on the 5 above on 11/12/19 at ifcomp.org

 # Writing Interactive Fiction #